neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

   Even with this workaround, the replication gap issue can still occur if the parent branch is suspended before the duplicate subscription on a child branch is disabled.
 Therefore, we encourage you to take this action promptly on newly created, restored, or reset child branches.

   This issue will be addressed in an upcoming release.

+- Before dropping a database in response to a user issued `DROP DATABASE` command or operation, Neon will drop any logical replication subscriptions defined in the database.

 ## Logical replication and scale to zero